Nikita-Belyakov/NN_satellite_state_vec_Corrector_/README.md

 All needed code for fitting and testing models on these data can be found in **SGP_ILRS_data_corrector.ipynb** notebook as well as the code cells with MLP and classical ML RandomForest model accurateness comparison and state vectors plots in `J2000` CRS.

-You can also get TLE data for any nedded active satellite and time period using `def get_tle_from_spacetrack()` function in the **SGP_ILRS_data_corrector.ipynb** notebook, using your login and password in the arguments of this function.
+You can also get TLE data for any needed active satellite and time period using `def get_tle_from_spacetrack()` function in the **SGP_ILRS_data_corrector.ipynb** notebook, using your login and password in the arguments of this function.